 A major difference between the two visas is the annual limits.
 There are no limits on the number of L-1 visas approved every year.
 However, H-1B visas are subject to a cap on the number of approvals allowed every year.

 If you are interested in exploring your visa options, you should consult with an experienced visa attorney.
 At Serving Immigrants, we can help you weigh your options and then walk you through the application process.
-Contact us online or call us at (305) 907-6151 to schedule a consultation.
+Contact us online or call us at (305) 907-6151 to schedule a strategy session.